-2. Wood waste (chips, sawdust or bark) shall be applied at a depth of 2 to 3 inches.
-Organic material from the clearing stage of development should remain on site, be chipped. and applied as mulch.
-This method of mulching can greatly reduce erosion control costs.
+2. Wood weast (chips, sewdust or bark) shall be applied at a depth of 2 to 3 inches.
+Organic material from the clearing stage of development should remain on site, be chipped, and applied as mulch.
+This method of mulching can greatly reduce eroston control costs.

-3. Cutback asphalt (slow curing) shall be applied at 1200 gallons per acre (or 1/4 gallon per sq.yd.).
-4. Polyethylene film shall be secured over banks or stockpiled soil material for temporary protection.
-This material can be salvaged and reused mulches immediately
+3. Outback asphalt (slow carnig) shall be applied at 1/200 gallons per acre (or 1/4 gallon per sqv4).

+4. Polyethyleties lilm skall be secured over banks or stockyllet sol invested in remoracy protection.
+This material can be salvaged and reused.